Skip to main content

 Agent Setup Wizard

-The wizard runs in three steps: select your agents, install any that aren't set up yet, and confirm.
-A step counter in the header tracks your progress.
+It runs in three steps: select your agents, install any that aren't set up yet, and confirm.
+A step counter in the header tracks where you are.

 Tip

-The Continue button on Step 1 is disabled while the system requirements check is running, and stays disabled if a required tool is missing.
-Give the check a moment to finish before clicking.
+The Continue button on Step 1 is disabled while the system requirements check runs, and stays disabled if a required tool is missing.
+Give the check a moment to finish before you click.

 Step 1: Select agents

-Step 1 combines theme selection, system requirements, and agent selection into one view.
+Step 1 puts theme selection, system requirements, and agent selection in one view.

 At the top is a collapsible System requirements accordion.
 It's collapsed by default, showing your Git and Node.js versions inline in the header when everything passes.
-It auto-expands if a required tool is missing:
+If a required tool is missing, it expands on its own:

-• npm and GitHub CLI are recommended but not blocking.
+• npm and GitHub CLI are recommended but don't block setup.

-Use Re-check after installing a missing tool to update the results.
+After you install a missing tool, click Re-check to update the results.

-Below the requirements check is the theme picker with two cards: Daintree (dark) and Bondi Beach (light).
-Each card shows a mini UI preview, and clicking a card applies it immediately.
-More themes live in Settings > Appearance.
+Below the requirements check is the theme picker, with two cards: Daintree (dark) and Bondi Beach (light).
+Each card shows a mini UI preview, and clicking one applies it right away.
+The rest of the themes live in Settings > Appearance.

-A Help improve Daintree toggle appears next for anonymous crash reports.
-No file contents or credentials are ever included.
+Next is a Help improve Daintree toggle for anonymous crash reports.
+No file contents and no credentials are ever included.

 The agent list comes last, split into two tiers: